philbowles/h4plugins/README.md

 If you hold down the uswr button for longer than 5 seconds, the device will "factory reset" and clear any saved values, such as the Auto-off timer if you have ever changed it from zero.

 You also get a "web console" that allows yout to control the device in the same way as if you were connected via a Serial link.
-It is also visible to your PC's Network Explorer: double click jumps you straight to the builtin webserver seen above.
+On Windows, it is also visible to your PC's Network Explorer and you can control the device with the right-click menu:

 ![sonoffbasic](assets/upnp2.jpg)